 The Joanna Leach Foundation was set up to honour the memory of a most remarkable musician and to continue her legacy.
 The Foundation ran until 2020 when it was closed.

-foster: Joanna Leach’s charitable aspirations and through the sponsorship of artists and concerts, promote an awareness of her contribution to music and her passion for quality in all aspects of life.
+To foster Joanna Leach’s charitable aspirations and through the sponsorship of artists and concerts, promote an awareness of her contribution to music and her passion for quality in all aspects of life.

-support: through musical activities, the aims and work of charitable organisations engaged in the care of those with life threatening or terminal illnesses.
+To support through musical activities, the aims and work of charitable organisations engaged in the care of those with life threatening or terminal illnesses.

-promote: an awareness and understanding of how the performance of music can be a life-enhancing experience, facilitating social cohesion and inclusiveness within communities.
+To promote an awareness and understanding of how the performance of music can be a life-enhancing experience, facilitating social cohesion and inclusiveness within communities.

-encourage: and fund professional musicians to work with amateur musicians, to engender quality and high standards in performance with the aim of enhancing a spirit of joy in achievement through participation with others in group musical activities.
+To encourage and fund professional musicians to work with amateur musicians, to engender quality and high standards in performance with the aim of enhancing a spirit of joy in achievement through participation with others in group musical activities.

 Our company Secretary Liz Tirard will be greatly missed.
 Liz was a co-founder of the Joanna Leach Foundation and became Mike Beville’s third wife.
-Liz had a special talent as an organiser; she was a Town Councillor and chair of the Planning Committee – renowned as an effective chair-person.
+Liz had a special talent as an organiser; she was a Honiton Town Councillor and chair of the Planning Committee – renowned as an effective chair-person.

-Mike wrote for her eulogy that:-
+Mike wrote that:-

 “Our meeting has been brief, yet our love feels timeless; grown out of previous deep and enduring relationships, it was always truly unconditional.
 Liz and I have only known one another for thirty months (married for twenty), yet remarkably it feels to have been a huge part of a life-time.
 We met after each had lost a wonderful partner, and we had already learnt valuable lessons: we made no demands, nor had great expectations; only the desire to support each other in the moment and to lovingly contribute such talents as we could to the relationship.
 After talking on-line and perhaps born out of some intuitive sense that this was to be a special life experience, our commitment to be together was made within an hour of meeting.”